NMSUD/Form/docs/deploy/docker.md

 Ensure that you have [Docker][docker] installed.
 Also check that you have created a `.env` file (based on the `.env.template file`) and that you have filled in the variables.

+> You can also create files like `.env.prod`, `.env.dev2`, etc. When running the `buildAndDeploy.sh` file you will be prompted for which file to load.

 From the root directory of this project (where the `Dockerfile` is), run `sh ./docker/buildAndDeploy.sh`.
 This will get some info required from the `.env` that you should have created and start the process of building the image using [Docker][docker].

 ## Configure